puppetlabs/puppet-docs/source/pe/3.2/console_navigating.markdown

 Many pages in the console --- including class and group detail pages --- contain a **node list** view.
 A list will show the name of each node that is relevant to the current view (members of a group, for example), a graph of their recent aggregate activity, and a few details about each node's most recent run.
 Node names will have icons next to them [representing their most recent state.](./console_reports.html#node-states)

-Every node list includes an "Export nodes as CSV" link, for use when importing data into a spreadsheet.
+Every node list includes an __Export nodes as CSV__ link, for use when importing data into a spreadsheet.

 Certain node lists (the main node list and the per-state lists) include a **search field.** This field accepts partial node names, and narrows the list to show only nodes whose names match the search.